-Let us consider all ign tokens of the law sub-corpus of the IPI PAN corpus, on which we performed this automatic lexical acquisition process (over 3 million ign tokens out of 75 million tokens).
-As we will see in the next section, an appropriate pre-processing step can eliminate, among others, several tokenization and "named-entity" problems.
-We apply a simplified version of this pre-processing step, without spelling error correction and built before this lexicon extension process, so as to eliminate problems that are not linked with the incompleteness of the lexicon.
+built before this lexicon extension process, so as to eliminate problems that are not linked with the incompleteness of the lexicon.
 We also eliminate all ign tokens which contain a capital letter.
-The result includes a lot of spelling errors, hence the following result is underestimated: the 1,460 validated lemmas, acquired and validated in only a few hours, cover almost 56% of the remaining occurrences of unknown words, which is a very satisfying result.
+The result include a lot of spelling errors, hence the following result is underestimated: the 1,460 validated lemmas, acquired and validated in only a few hours, cover almost 56% of the remaining occurrences of unknown words, which is a very satisfying result.

 The resulting lexicon has 929,184 entries for 243,330 different wordforms.
-It is freely available under the Cecill-C (LGPL-compatible) license on the web site of the Alexina framework.7
+It should be freely available shortly.

-4 Pre-parsing processing: a Polish SxPipe
+4. Pre-parsing processing: a Polish SxPipe

 Current parsers, both shallow and deep, are able to deal with large corpora.
-However, parsers often rely on lexicons and grammars designed to deal with "correct" language, which differs significantly from what can be found in reallife corpora.
+However, parsers often rely on lexicons and grammars designed to deal with "correct" language, which differs significantly from what can be found in real-life corpora.
 Hence pre-parsing processing methods are required to turn real-life corpora into acceptable parser inputs.
 This pre-parsing step is not as basic as it could seem, in particular because it has to be very robust and non-deterministic.
-This is the goal achieved by the pre-parsing processing chain SxPipe [13, 14], developed initially for French.
+It is the goal achieved by the pre-parsing processing chain SxPipe (Sagot and Boullier, 2005), until now limited to French.